Simcenter Testing Solutions Getting Started with Random Control

 Equation 2: Sigma Limiting

-If sigma limiting was set to 5 and the random vibration signal was 5 g rms, this would limit the highest peak in the control signal to 25 g (5 sigma times 5 g rms).
+If sigma limiting was set to 5 and the random vibration signal was 5 g rms, this would ideally reduce the highest peak in the control signal to 25 g (5 sigma times 5 g rms).
 Note that these peaks are only evident in the time domain signal.
-Because sigma clipping only affects the peaks in the time domain while maintaining the overall desired g RMS value of the target profile, it will not have an effect on the shape or amplitude of the PSDs in the frequency domain.
-Examples of the effect of sigma clipping on the time domain control signal are shown in Figure 14 below.
+Because sigma limiting only affects the peaks in the time domain while maintaining the overall desired g RMS value of the target profile, it will not affect the shape or amplitude of the PSDs in the frequency domain.

 Figure 14: Time domain control signal with sigma clipping of 4 (blue) versus sigma clipping of 2 (magenta).